 A high deductible health plan (HDHP) is a type of health insurance plan that has lower premiums but higher deductibles than a more traditional plan.
 It’s also the type of plan you need to have if you want to be able to contribute money to an HSA.

 Gusto makes payroll, benefits, and HR actually easy.

 Now, you might think: my plan totally has a high deductible—that counts, right?

 Not necessarily: The term “high deductible health plan” means more than just having a high deductible.
 An HDHP needs to conform to specific rules laid out by the IRS in order to be considered an HSA-eligible plan.

+A qualified HDHP can be combined with an HSA.
 There are three rules set by the IRS that HDHPs have to follow:

 What are the benefits of a high deductible health plan?

 There are a few reasons you might get a high-deductible plan:

 - The monthly premiums are generally lower than those of more traditional plans that offer copays for office visits.
 If you rarely need healthcare services, an HDHP may be a less costly way to get coverage.

 - If you have an HDHP, you can contribute money to an HSA, which has tax benefits.
 Money from your paycheck that is allocated to your HSA is generally considered pre-tax, and qualified medical expenses are also typically not taxed when those funds come out of the HSA.
 For 2021 the maximum amount that folks on an individual plan can contribute to an HSA is $3,600.
 For those on a family plan, the maximum contribution for 2021 is $7,200.
 Talk to your CPA and check your plan for details.